ObregonScott/Portfolio_Pro/README.md

   ## Instructions

-  for testing, please clone my repository and open the root in your terminal, then type "npm start" to run application locally
+  for testing, please clone my repository and open the root in your code editors terminal, then type "npm start" to run application locally

   ## Usage